Empress Shōken: Influence

-In the diplomatic field, Empress Haruko hosted the wife of former US President Ulysses S. Grant during his visit to Japan.
+In the diplomatic field, Empress Haruko hosted the wife of former United States President Ulysses S. Grant during his visit to Japan.
 She was also present for her husband's meetings with Hawaiian King Kalākaua in 1881.
-Later that same year, she helped host the visit of the sons of future British King Edward VII: Princes Albert Victor and George (future George V), who presented her with a pair of pet wallabies from Australia.
+Later that same year, she helped host the visit of the sons of future British King Edward VII: Princes Albert Victor and George (later George V), who presented her with a pair of pet wallabies from Australia.

 The Emperor and the Empress ride a horse-drawn carriage to attend the constitutional celebration on 11 February 1889.

 On 26 November 1886, Empress Haruko accompanied her husband to Yokosuka, Kanagawa to observe the new Imperial Japanese Navy cruisers Naniwa and Takachiho firing torpedoes and performing other maneuvers.
 From 1887, the Empress was often at the Emperor's side in official visits to army maneuvers.
-When Emperor Meiji fell ill in 1888, Empress Haruko took his place in welcoming envoys from Siam, launching warships and visiting Tokyo Imperial University.
-In 1889, Empress Haruko accompanied Emperor Meiji on his official visit to Nagoya and Kyoto.
-While he continued on to visit naval bases at Kure and Sasebo, she went to Nara to worship at the principal Shinto shrines.
+When Emperor Meiji fell ill in 1888, Empress Haruko took his place in welcoming envoys from Siam, launching warships, and visiting Tokyo Imperial University.
+In 1889, Empress Haruko accompanied Emperor Meiji on an official visit to Nagoya and the former imperial capital of Kyoto.
+While he continued on to inspect naval bases at Kure and Sasebo, she visited Nara to worship at the principal Shinto shrines.

-Known throughout her tenure for her support of charity work and women's education during the First Sino-Japanese War (1894–95), Empress Haruko worked for the establishment of the Japanese Red Cross Society.
-She participated in the organization's administration, especially in their peacetime activities in which she created a money fund for the International Red Cross.
+Known throughout her tenure for supporting charity work and women's education during the First Sino-Japanese War (1894–95), Empress Haruko worked for the establishment of the Japanese Red Cross Society.
+She participated in the Society’s administration, especially in peacetime activities wherein she created a money fund for the International Red Cross.
 Renamed "The Empress Shōken Fund", it is presently used for international welfare activities.
-After Emperor Meiji moved his military headquarters from Tokyo to Hiroshima to be closer to the lines of communications with his troops, Empress Haruko joined her husband in March 1895.
+After Emperor Meiji moved his military headquarters from Tokyo to Hiroshima to be closer to the lines of communications with his troops, Empress Haruko joined him in March 1895.
 While in Hiroshima, she insisted on visiting hospitals full of wounded soldiers every other day of her stay.